TomSssM/MyCodewars/task-archieve/reverse-array/task.md

     <!-- TODO: abstract explanation of the Approach: The Approach is that ... -->

-    We can separate the array in the middle into two equal parts.
+    In order to solve this Task we can separate the array in the middle into two equal parts.
 Then we swap the elements of the first part with the elements of the other part.
 For example if we use pointer `i` to iterate the array then we swap element `i` (element from the first part of the array) with element `length - i` (element from the other part of the array).
 Applying this Approach we can create a solution that uses `O(1)` memory which is good

   </details>